-Final Return, Name Change, Address Change, and Amended Return
+Final Return, Name Change, Address Change, or Amended Return

 Indicate a final return, name change, address change, or amended return by checking the appropriate box.
-Use Form 8822, Change of Address, to notify the IRS of the new address.
+If a change in address occurs after the return is filed, use Form 8822, Change of Address, to notify the IRS of the new address.